-Sometimes an incident might not be considered significant in itself, but is forms part of a pattern of repeated behaviour.
-In this case, although there is no legal requirement to record such incidents, schools are advised to let parents know about them.

-Records though are important in providing evidence of defensible decision-making in case of a subsequent complaint or investigation and schools should have a system of recording such incidents.
+- 8.4 Sometimes an incident might not be considered significant in itself, but forms part of a pattern of repeated behaviour.
+In this case, although there is no legal requirement to record such incidents, schools are advised to let parents know about them. - 8.5 Records though are important in providing evidence of defensible decision-making in case of a subsequent complaint or investigation and schools should have a system of recording such incidents.
+All schools will have their own systems in place for recording behaviour incidents.